verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] Yeah.
 Well.
 Enjoy going through life as yourself
 - [ ] I say this with an Italian hand gesture punctuation.
 - [ ] There's no attractive reason for a third cup of coffee.
+- [ ] People who don't get out much and can't handle it when they do.